 When it comes to products other than flowers, the CBD needs to be extracted from the plant matter and processed into isolate or distillate.
 If you’re trying to manufacture a product with a very specific amount of CBD in it – medication for example that would require accuracy down to the milligram – you will need isolate or distillate.

 But not just any CBD isolate or distillate will be acceptable though, you will need it to be made at a EU GMP facility.
 This applies to anyone in the world, as the industry is moving towards a more regulated entity, but GMP (good manufacturing practice) is especially important in the European CBD/hemp industry.

-All European cosmetics and medications that have CBD (and otherwise) in them need to be GMP-certified and listed in the Eudra Database, which will cover a bit more later in the article.
+All European cosmetics and medications that have CBD (and otherwise) in them need to be GMP-certified with producers listed in the Eudra Database, which will cover a bit more later in the article.
 For now, let’s take a look at the difference between CBD distillate and isolate.

 We also have a B2B deal listed at the end of the post for EU GMP CBD distillate and isolate.
 Both products will be sold in large orders (kilos) and can be used for the manufacture of legal CBD products to distribute throughout Europe and the rest of the world.